Biennial Request for Proposals

 The development and review of Sea Grant project proposals is a three-step process:

-3. After a comprehensive merit review by mail and a technical advisory panel, PIs are notified on the review outcome of their proposal, and the most promising proposals will be submitted to the National Sea Grant Office with a recommendation for funding.
+3. After a comprehensive merit review by mail and a technical advisory panel, PIs are notified about the review outcome of their proposal, and the most promising proposals will be submitted to the National Sea Grant Office with a recommendation for funding.

 Proposal schedule and deadlines